clesleycode/natural-language-processing/README.md

 ```
 {'!': True, 'animals': True, 'are': True, 'the': True, 'ever': True, 'Dogs': True, 'best': True}
 ```
+You'll learn about why this format is important is section 2.2.

 Using the data on the github repo, we'll actually format the positively and negatively labeled data.